 In some ways the culmination of this story comes on 1 September 2006.
 Badde claims that this day saw the first pope since St. Peter behold the Holy Veil.
 On that pilgrimage, in the teeth of hostile opposition from within the Roman Curia, Pope Benedict knelt in prayer before the Veil of Manoppello.

 Six days later, at his general audience in St. Peter’s Square, Pope Benedict said the following:

 “We can truly say that God was given a human face, that of Jesus, and henceforth, if we really want to know God’s face, we have only to contemplate the face of Jesus!”

-Editor’s note: The Holy Veil of Manoppello: The Human Face of God is available from Sophia Institute Press or your favorite Catholic bookstore.
+Editor’s note: The Holy Veil of Manoppello: The Human Face of God is available from Sophia Institute Press.

 image: Holy Veil of Manoppello, courtesy of Paul Badde and Sophia Institute Press.